Red Bank, Texas

-Red Bank, or Redbank, is an unincorporated town in Bowie County, Texas.
+Red Bank, or Redbank, is an unincorporated town in Bowie County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 125 in 2000.
 It is part of the Texarkana metropolitan area.

 History

-Red Bank was first settled between 1830 to 1845 and was named for the red soil in the area.
+Red Bank was first settled between 1830 and 1845 and was named for the red soil in the area.
 In 1901, the post office was established but closed a year later, with James Hubbard as the postmaster.
 By the 1980s, Red Bank had a church, two businesses, two cemeteries, and several scattered houses.
-In 2000, the town had 125 residents.

 Geography

 Red Bank is located at the intersections of Farm to Market Road 1398 (FM 1398), County Road 2109 (CR 2109), and CR 2212, about 10 mi northeast of the county seat of New Boston, 15.8 mi northwest of Texarkana, and 6.4 mi north of Victory City.

 Education

 The Hooks Independent School District serves students in Redbank.